 All income you earn, including income from side gigs, must be included in the income you declare in your tax return.
 If you work on a self-employed basis, then you may also be eligible to collect Swiss value-added tax (VAT).

 The situation surrounding social security contributions is less clear.
-You are generally not required to pay social security contributions on income that you earn from an employer if the gross income does not exceed 2300 francs per year.
+You are generally not required to pay social security contributions on a salary that does not exceed 2500 francs per employer and year.
 The same applies to income from self-employment, but only if you are also employed.

 To qualify as self-employed, from a social security standpoint, you have to work for yourself only, invest your own capital in the business, and have multiple customers.
 The social security office decides on a case-by-case basis whether you qualify as self-employed, or if you should actually be an employee of the companies you provide services to.